-Built as a rival to Versailles Palace in France, Dolmabahçe Palace is located on the coast of Bosporus, in Istanbul with its all magnificence and glory.
-In 2019, the number of tourists visiting the Palace was more than 1 million.
-The Palace never failed to amaze its visitors with its luxury, beauty, flamboyance, and radiance.
+Built as a rival to Versailles Palace in France, Dolmabahçe Palace is located on the coast of Bosporus, in Istanbul.
+In 2019, the Palace received over 1 million tourists.
+It never failed to amaze visitors with its luxury, beauty, flamboyance, and radiance.

 A Brief History of Dolmabahçe Palace

 Dolmabahçe Palace, an Istanbul attraction, was originally an imperial garden.
 Over time, it was transformed into a wooden palace named Dolmabahçe.

 Sultan Abdulmecit built the grand palace after his father’s death, symbolizing a departure from Topkapi Palace.
 Topkapi remained significant as it held important Islamic relics.
 However, Abdulmecit only lived in Dolmabahçe for nine years before his death.